dalbay/JavaScript/Ch11_Updating_Web_Pages_with_AJAX/README.md

     Connection: close
     Date: Wed, 11 June 2019 13:32:04 GMT
 ```
+***Cache-Control Header :***
 One generic header that requires special metion for Ajax applications is the Cache-Control header, which specifies how a web browser should cache any server content it receives.
-***```Cache-Control``` Header :***
-- Specifies how a web browser should cache any server content it receives

 - Caching :
   - Temporary storage of data for faster access
+  - web browsers try to reduce the amount of data that needs to be retrieved from a server by caching retrieved data on a local computer.
-  - Web browser attempts to locate any necessary data in its cache before making a request from a web server
+  - If caching is enabled in a web browser, the web browser will attempt to locate any necessary data in its cache before making a request from a web server
-  - goes against the reason for using Ajax
+  - this goes against the reason for using Ajax, which is dynamically update portions of a web page with the most recent data from a server.
+For this reason, you should always include the ```Cache-Control``` header when creating an Ajax connection, and you should assign it a value of ```no-cache```.
   - Include ```Cache-Control: no-cache```
 - Blank line always follows last header line
   - Optional: message body can follow the blank line in the messages